 - 3-layers of Dow® reverse osmosis membrane

-Waterdrop engineered G2 5-stage filtration with the same layers as G3 but offers only one layer of ‘Toray’ reverse osmosis membrane.
+Waterdrop engineered G2 5-stage filtration with the same layers as G3 but offers only one layer of a ‘Toray’ reverse osmosis membrane, instead of three layers of Dow.

 Additional G3 Features